An exhibition facing Britain at the Kunsthalle Darmstadt

 At least 47 of these photographers are now represented by solo or series work in Ralph Goertz’s “Facing Britain” show at Kunsthalle Darmstadt, which adds to an impressive retrospective of British documentary photography from the early 1960s to 2020.
 No time period chosen By chance, because it depicts the stage in which Great Britain belongs to Europe.
 In 1963, the United Kingdom submitted its first application to join the European Economic Community (EEC), and on January 31, 2020, Great Britain left the European Union (“Brexit”).
 Since then, the island nation has played a special role again, meaning that viewers of the around 250 works hanging in the Kunsthalle can look back in a closed chapter of history, depending on age or socialization with student exchange and language courses, perhaps too close.

-In a fantastic series, immerse yourself in the days of “Rock against Racism” with Syd Shelton, suffer the horror of the everyday consumer with Paul Reas “I Can Help” or learn about the world of Caribbean immigrants in northwest London with Roy Mehta; Peter Mitchell and John Bulmer show the decline of mining and industrial sites and Fran May documents in their series “London Brick Lane” or Tish Murtha with “Youth Unemployment” the effects of the economic crisis of the 1970s and 1980s on British society.
+In a fantastic series, immerse yourself in the days of “Rock against Racism” with Syd Shelton, experience everyday consumer terrors with Paul Reas “I Can Help” or learn about the world of Caribbean immigrants in northwest London with Roy Mehta; Peter Mitchell and John Bulmer show the decline of mining and industrial sites and Fran May documents in their series “London Brick Lane” or Tish Murtha with “Youth Unemployment” the effects of the economic crisis of the 1970s and 1980s on British society.

 Popular soap operas like Tom Wood’s “Looking for Love” from 1982, which is about the celebration of youth, and of course Martin Barr’s nearly infamous “Last Resort” pictures of bathing culture on British beaches show that Brits aren’t freezing in pain.
 It also stunned Kevin O’Farrell, who found his trappings in Northern Ireland, a place of no-nonsense armed conflict like the Falkland Islands, which John Tonks visited in 2013, and there he created one of the show’s most powerful images.
 Shows some sheep gathered around the flagpole with Union Jack on a desert island.
 It appears to be a symbol of Great Britain today.